Neyami/Controllable-NPCs/README.md

 Secondary Attack: Draw/Holster gun
 Tertiary Attack: Toggle between first- and third-person view
 Reload: Reload gun
-Use: When low on health you can get doughnuts from Snack Machines (unless they're brush entities 😦)
+Use: When low on health you can get doughnuts from Snack Machines (unless they're brush entities?? 😦)

 <BR>